-In 2018/2019, librarians handled 27,160 reference transactions; 970 students attended research workshops; and group study rooms were checked out 3,095 times.
+In 2018/2019, librarians handled 27,160 reference transactions.
+That year, 970 students attended research workshops, and group study rooms were checked out 3,095 times.
 This data and additional statistics are gathered and maintained on monthly and annual bases in the Nealley Library Statistical Reports by the Library’s applications specialist.
 (See Reference Transactions, Library Research Workshops, and Group Study Rooms statistics).

-Library hours were expanded in the fall of 2017 to 64 hours from 58 hours per week, including opening earlier and remaining open later in response to Associated Student Government requests to provide students with extended access to services and study spaces.
+Library hours were expanded in the Fall 2017 to 64 hours from 58 hours per week, including opening earlier and remaining open later in response to Associated Student Government requests to provide students with extended access to services and study spaces.
 A librarian is readily available during all hours the building is open to provide reference assistance.
 (See Extended Library Hours Announcement).

-In 2018 the Library enhanced its subscription to Springshare by subscribing to the entire suite of products offered by this leading cloud software vendor for libraries.
-In addition to Springshare’s LibGuides that the librarians use to create dynamic online research guides, the Library is now utilizing LibChat for chat reference transactions, which expanded reference services for all users, including distance education learners, and allowed for continued research support during the COVID-19 closure, and LibCal, a feature that provides students with more streamlined options to book study rooms in advance.
+In 2018, the Library enhanced its subscription to Springshare by subscribing to the entire suite of products offered by this leading cloud software vendor for libraries.
+In addition to Springshare’s LibGuides that the librarians use to create dynamic online research guides, the Library is now utilizing LibChat for chat reference transactions, which expanded reference services for all users, including distance education learners, and allowed for continued research support during the COVID-19 closure.
+LibCal, another feature, provides students with more streamlined options to book study rooms in advance.
 The Library is also in the development stages for launching LibAnswers, an online knowledge base of frequently asked questions that will be accessible through the Library’s website to expand on research services for students.

 Further evidence of the Library’s impact on student learning and achievement was revealed during a study of final grades for students in an English 101 class who completed LIBI 100, a librarian-taught 1-credit information literacy course, compared to those who did not complete LIBI 100.
 Students who completed LIBI 100 were found to have higher GPAs, on average, than students who do not take Library 100 (based on first-time students, first term) (See LIBI 100 and ENGL101 Student Success).

-In 2018 the Library established the Information Studies Advisory Committee with a mission to coordinate and collaboratively review and assess curriculum in the Information Studies program as well as discuss and plan more broadly information competency initiatives.
-The group moved through the curriculum process the discipline name change of Library and Information Studies to Information Studies to align the curriculum more closely to information competency.
+In 2018, the Library established the Information Studies Advisory Committee with a mission to coordinate and collaboratively review and assess curriculum in the Information Studies program as well as discuss and plan more broadly information competency initiatives.
+The group moved through the curriculum process to rename Library and Information Studies to Information Studies to align the curriculum more closely to information competency.

-The Library has a consistent and expanding emphasis on supporting online learning and the campus’ distance education initiatives.
+The Library has a consistent and expanding emphasis on supporting online learning and the campus’s distance education initiatives.
 The Library’s research databases, electronic books, research guides, reference services via chat reference, and research workshops are available remotely.
 Online Research and Information Assistance and E-Textbooks pages on the Library’s website are maintained to support distance education learners.